-Amy Nordrum is an editor at MIT Technology Review.
-Previously, she was a News Editor at IEEE Spectrum in New York City and a science writer for the International Business Times.
+Amy Nordrum is commissioning editor at MIT Technology Review.
+Previously, she was News Editor at IEEE Spectrum in New York City.

 A blueberry farm in Oregon turns to a high-tech trick to ward off birds from eating crops.

 Hospitals commonly schedule surgeons to start a new surgery while someone else finishes their last one.
 Should they notify patients?

 Plus, how is one of the most isolated islands on Earth also the most littered?

 A budget proposal from the White House lays out deep cuts for several science agencies.